Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

 \subsection{Practical Implementation}

 In this section, we discuss possible changes to~\cref{alg:safe_opt} that make the algorithm more practical, at the expense of loosing some of the theoretical guarantees.
-The main motivation behind this is that defining a Lipschitz constant is impractical in many situations, and specifying the wrong constant can lead to conservativeness or unsafe actions.
-Moreover, for many commonly used kernels, high-probability Lipschitz constants are already encoded in the GP model.
-In practice, we use the GP directly to ensure safety~\cite{Berkenkamp2016Safe}; that is, we define~$l^i_n(\mb{a}) = \min Q_n(\mb{a}, i)$ and~$u^i_n(\mb{a}, i) = \max Q_n(\mb{a}, i)$ in terms of the confidence intervals.
-In this case, we can define the safe set without a Lipschitz constant as
+One challenge in applying~\cref{alg:safe_opt} in practice, is defining a suitable Lipschitz constant.
+In particular, specifying the wrong constant can lead to conservativeness or unsafe parameters being evaluated.
+Moreover, smoothness assumptions are already encoded by the kernel choice, which is more intuitive to specify than Lipschitz constants on their own.
+In practice, we use only the GP model to ensure safety~\citep{Berkenkamp2016Safe}; that is, we define~$l^i_n(\mb{a}) = \min Q_n(\mb{a}, i)$ and~$u^i_n(\mb{a}, i) = \max Q_n(\mb{a}, i)$ in terms of the confidence intervals of the GP directly.
+Thus, we can define the safe set without a Lipschitz constant as